 Today you can the wall surrounding the Old Town and enjoy unparalleled vistas of the city and Dalmatian Coast with panoramic views of the Adriatic and the islands of Croatia.

-In fact, it’s not just the city walls that you can walk – the whole of the old city is a pedestrian-only zone.
+In fact, it’s not just the city walls that a visitor can walk – the whole of the Old City is a pedestrian-only zone for you to discover!
 Read on to discover the wonderful things to do in Dubrovnik Old Town.

 Walk the Old Town Walls

 Dubrovnik’s old town center is a UNESCO World Heritage site.
 After the civil war of the early 1990s the City was restored to its former glory and today all new building work and restoration are controlled down to the shade of green used on the shutters along the main street.